Dcoxmen/salesXpress/README.md

 # SalesXpress Backend API Specifications

-Created the backend for a salesXpress sales portal website.
-The frontend/UI will be created with React.
-The html/css template has been created and can be used as a reference for functionality.
+Created this application for a salesXpress sales portal website.
+The frontend/UI will be created with ReactJS and Redux for state management.
+We have implemented an admin dashboard template using coreui reactJS free template and have customized it to our needs.
+The dashboard and navigation are the main features at entry after being authenticated.
+The goal of this app is to centralize sales data and goals to track progress and achievements.
+To organize company culture and distribution of common documentations.
+Promote sales campaigns, contests, and rewards.
+Provide customized set of field applications for sales execs.
 All of the functionality below needs to be fully implmented in this project.

 ### Sales Person View (User info display)